Client installed a plugin and broke my site - how to prevent it?

 The real problem

-WordPress doesn't separate access from impact.
+WordPress does not separate access from impact.

-What’s missing is a middle layer:
+What is missing is a middle layer:

-Control without restriction.
+Control without unnecessary restriction.

-What actually works
+What will actually work

-You don't need to block users completely.
+You do not need to block users completely.
+Instead, you need to control high-impact actions.

 • Editing critical pages